 The New Mosquito In Town

 The Aedes, or the “Asian Tiger Mosquito” which already sounds pretty intense, first arrived with shipments of bamboo back in 2001.
 That’s not all, however.
-A second Aedes species, believed to be from South America, is also making headway in the region.
+A second Aedes species, believed to be from South America, is also making headway in the US.

 The reason why this is so concerning is that the Aedes is known to specifically prefer humans.
 The species preceding in the region, the Culex, preferred to go after birds.